ontoportal/documentation/docs/_steps/enable_https.md

 # Steps:
 ## Deploy TLS/SSL certificate on the appliance
-For this documentation we will use TLS certificate provideded by LetsEncrypt certificate authority.
-Appliance needs to be accessible from the outside world.
+For this documentation we will use TLS certificate provideded by LetsEncrypt certificate authority so appliance has to be accessible from the outside world to complete HTTP-01 challenge.

 1. Install certbot utility for obtaining and managing TLS certificates:
 `sudo yum install certbot`